 As one of the largest ski resorts in the US and host of the 1960 Winter Olympic Games, Palisades Tahoe (formerly Squaw Valley Alpine Meadows) has established itself as one of the premier ski areas in North America and an internationally renowned winter destination.
 While the name has changed, Palisades Tahoe's world-class terrain continues to attract skiers and riders from across the country and the world.
 Learn about the new name.

-The resort spans two mountains with over 6,000 skiable acres, 42 lifts and more than 270 runs, including 65% beginner and intermediate terrain.
+The resort spans two mountains connected by the Base to Base Gondola which provides convenient access to Olympic Valley and Alpine Meadows.
+Palisades Tahoe boasts 6,000 skiable acres with 42 lifts and more than 270 runs, including 65% beginner and intermediate terrain.
 Winter storms deliver an average of 400 inches of snowfall per season.
 Along with deep snow, Palisades Tahoe typically gets 300 sunny California days and boasts the longest ski and snowboard season in Truckee-Tahoe, typically staying open into early summer, sometimes as late as July 4th!

 Download the Palisades Tahoe App and follow Palisades Tahoe Mountain Operations on Twitter for live updates on parking locations and terrain status.

 The Village at Palisades Tahoe Shopping and Dining

 Its bustling European-style Village offers shopping, restaurants, and bars including Plump Jack Cafe, Tremigo Mexican Kitchen & Tequila Bar, and Uncorked Wine Bar.
 After a day on the slopes, The Village’s inviting après scene is the perfect place to unwind and enjoy food and drinks with friends.
 Palisades Tahoe is located off of Hwy 89, south of Truckee.

 NORTHSTAR CALIFORNIA RESORT - Opens November 17, 2023